nicksolie/tiktactoe/README.md

 Tic-tac-toe is a two-player game where players compete to strike a line of three X's or O's on a 3x3 grid.
 Below is my first project for General Assembly's Software Engineering Immersive.

-###### These screenshots are a work from a work in progress and may not reflect the current version.

 ### Development

 Since this is the first web development application I’ve built, my development process after an initial planning phase was effectively ad-hoc.
 I started by creating the game board itself so I could have a representation of the primary function of the application.
 I then used the game board layout to guide me through the user storied I created during planning.